jpgsantos/Subcellular_workflow/Docs/Settings_file.rst

   .. _stg.partest:

-- **stg.partest** - (double) Choice of what parameters to work on, since depending on the task, not all SBTAB parameters are worked on. k indices correspond to the parameters in the model SBTAB and numbers up to i correspond to the parameters in the work set.
+- **stg.partest** - (double) Choice of which parameters to work on, since depending on the task, not all SBtab parameters are worked on. k indices correspond to the parameters in the SBtab and numbers up to i correspond to the parameters in the work set.
-  This is the set that actually gets used for diagnostics, optimization, and Sensitivity analyis.
+  This is the set that actually gets used for diagnostics, optimization, and sensitivity analyis.

   .. math::